b-lukaszuk/BS_wJ_eng/contents/overpayment.md

 ## Problem {#sec:overpayment_problem}

-We finished the previous section (@sec:mortgage) with the discussion about paying off a mortgage.
+We finished the previous chapter (@sec:mortgage) with the discussion about paying off a mortgage.
 In general, banks allow their clients to overpay their mortgages, which should be beneficial to the borrowers.
 So here is a task for you.